 I don't hit my kids.

 Do I get mad?
 Hell yes.
 You know the trite old saying, "I see red"?
 I really do see red.
 Like Red-O-Vision.
-My pulse quickens, my face gets hot, and sometimes I look down and see my own pale hands clenched into tight fists.
+My pulse quickens, my face gets hot, and sometimes I look down and see my own pale hands coiling into tight fists.
 A good shrink would tell me that the anger takes me back, back to fifth grade, back to the day I first got hit and looked at the giant red handprint on my ten year old thigh, looked at it with an almost comical disbelief.
 "He hit me!"
 I remember thinking.
 I remember my childish indignant anger.

 That anger is still with me, and sadly it's still somewhat childish and still very indignant.